MuneebAhmedQureshi/Using-Weka-and-Python-for-Data-Mining/README.md

 # Setting Eenvironment Variable for Python

-Environment Variables are set so that when we import libraries in our scripts; operating systems knows where to locate those libraries.
+Environment Variables are set so that when we import libraries in our scripts; operating system knows where to locate those libraries.<br><br>
 Right Click on My PC<br><br>
 Select Properties<br><br>
 Click on Advanced System Settings<br><br>